ppy/osu-wiki/wiki/Reporting_bad_behaviour/en.md

 ### The !report command

-*Caution: Reporting a user via the `!report` command **does not work** in osu!(lazer), and such messages will be visible to everyone!
-Instead, [use the report menu](#lazer-reports).*
+*Caution: Reporting a user via the `!report` command in osu!(lazer) or via the website will cause the report to be **visible to everyone!** Instead, [use the report menu](#lazer-reports) or report them via [their profile page](#profile-page).*

 ![](img/report-command.jpg "Example of using the !report command")

 Chat misbehaviour is the most common infringement.
 To report it, use [the `!report` command](https://osu.ppy.sh/community/forums/topics/34843), preferably in the channel where the infringement(s) took place.
-Don't feel stressed: if your message starts with `!report` and a space, **it is only visible to moderators** and no one else in the chat.
+Don't feel stressed: if your message starts with `!report` and a space, and you sent it from within osu!(stable) or an IRC client, **it is only visible to moderators** and no one else in the chat.
 You can also use the report function via the osu!(stable) client's [in-game overlay](#stable-reports) as depicted below if you are still concerned.
-Alternatively, you can report the user for `Inappropriate chat behaviour` via [their profile page](#profile-page) on the website.

 The command's syntax has two forms: